New Lenox resident loses almost $13,000 over phishing email scam

 Scammers will send an “unexpected email or text message that looks like it’s from a company you know or trust, like a bank or credit card or utility company,” according to the Federal Trade Commission.

 “If you think you clicked on a link or opened an attachment that downloaded harmful software, update your computer’s security software.
-Then run a scan and remove anything it identifies as a problem,” according to the FTC.
+Then, run a scan and remove anything it identifies as a problem,” according to the FTC.

-Emails and texts from scammers will claim people have suspicious activity or log-in attempts on their accounts, or they need confirmation on personal or financial information, according to the FTC.
+Emails and texts from scammers will claim that people have suspicious activity or log-in attempts on their accounts, or they need confirmation on personal or financial information, according to the FTC.

-If an email or text looks suspicious, the FTC recommends contacting the company using their real phone number and website and not the information provided in either the email or text.
+If an email or text looks suspicious, the FTC recommends contacting the company using their real phone number and website, and not the information provided in either the email or text.

-The FTC recommends setting software on computers and cellphones to update automatically and use extra security such as multi-factor authentication.
+The FTC recommends setting software on computers and cellphones to update automatically, and use extra security such as multifactor authentication.